siyuan-note/user-guide-en_US/Versioning and Sync/2 Cloud Sync.md

 1. {: id="20210104091603-10njnef"}Click the sync button on the current device (if there is no repository in the cloud at this time, a cloud repository will be created), the data will be pushed to the cloud through the Git SSH protocol, and the cloud data will also be pulled locally
 2. {: id="20210104091603-nl61p20"}On the new device, download the data from the cloud by Settings - Sync - Cloud notebook - Clone to local.
 Only when you need to clone the data for the first time on the new device, you can directly click the sync button to sync later.
 3. {: id="20210104091603-r3ojkne"}After synchronization, the interface will refresh as a whole and reload the data.
-If there is a conflict, it will be displayed in the ((20201210002930-7cvn3j6 "Git conflict markers")) (currently the rendering conflict in the editor is flawed, so it looks strange #TODO#)
+If there is a conflict, it will be displayed in the ((20201210002930-7cvn3j6 "Git conflict markers"))
 {: id="20210104091603-trcrdsg"}